 Purdue University's Online Writing Lab has great information about how to cite resources using MLA, APA, and Chicago (Turabian) citation styles.
 Click here to access that information.

-The University of North Carolina's Online Writing Center also makes helpful handouts available on its Web site.
-Click here to access UNC's Writing Center handouts.
+The University of North Carolina's Online Writing Center also makes helpful handouts available on its Tips & Tools Web site.
+Click here to access UNC's Writing Center Tips & Tools.

 Worksheets and Handouts:

 Writing Thesis Statements (Worksheet)